Sacchan-VRC/SaccFlightAndVehicles/README.txt

 WindChanger.cs--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Used to create an object that can change the wind of planes in-game.
+Not required for plane functionality.
+Contains commented code that can be used to make the changes in wind global (doesn't work for late joiners).

 Controls:
 Use while holding object to apply wind.